cimryan/teslausb/headless-scripts/Readme.md

-# Flashable image to get started more quick
+# Flashable image to get started more quickly

 # This is a WORK IN PROGRESS, SHOULD BE WORKING.